hardenedlinux/STIG-4-Debian/README.md

 ### How to add check rule:
   1. Create a new check script file in the scripts directory for the new check rule and implementation.
-  1. Move new check rule description to stig-debian-9.txt.
+  1. Move new check rule description to stig-debian.txt.
   1. Call the check script file in stig-4-debian.sh, as follows:

 ```